sjohann81/c-classes/README.md

 ## Encapsulation

 Classes are implemented in C structs and are separated by individual header and implementation files.
+Public method prototypes are exposed on the header, while private method prototypes are declared inside the implementation files.
+Private methods are declared as static, so they are only visible inside the class scope.

 ## Inheritance